 Can a Chop Saw Cut Angles?

-- Larger in size.
+- Larger size

-- Only cuts 90-degree angles.
+- Only cuts 90-degree angles

 Can I Use a Miter Saw as a Chop Saw?